Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 The maximum time for the event, for the whole of the 80km course, is fixed at 12.5 hours.
 The time limits for the various aid stations will be communicated on the website and via email.

 These time limits have been calculated to enable the participants to get to the Finish in the maximum time laid down, while still making possible stops.
-To be authorised to continue the event, competitors must set off again from the refreshment zone before the fixed time limit (whatever their arrival time in the refreshment area).
+To be authorised to continue the event, competitors must set off again from the water refill zone before the fixed time limit

 Any competitor pulled out of the race and wishing to continue on course can only do so having returned his race number and must then continue at his own responsibility and in complete autonomy.
 From then on, he can no longer be considered as a finisher.
 In this case the runner will have to sign a waiver taking back full responsibility for his behaviour.

-In the case of poor weather conditions and/or for safety reasons, the organisation reserves the right to cancel and/or to stop the race including modify the time limits and course route.
+In the case of poor weather conditions and/or for safety reasons, the organisation reserves the right to cancel and/or to stop the race including modify the time limits and change the course route.

 Controllers on the course are authorised to check the obligatory material and, more generally, the respect for all the regulations (runners’ identity, respect for the site and the ethic, illicit help and accompanying, race number not permanently visible to the front)